memextech/django-template/.memex/rules.md

    - Support both settings methods (environment variables and settings attributes)
    - Never hard-code API keys or credentials

-Ask user for valid DEFAULT_FROM_EMAIL which needs to have correct domain from MailerSend configuration and update the entry in render.yaml

 ### Deployment - ALWAYS USE RENDERER BLUEPRINTS